PCG boasts that they alone are “God’s one true church.” They proclaim that their literature is offered “completely free.” What are you not being told?

 Gerald Flurry continues to proclaim to his members that God is giving him “new revelation.”31

-According to informants with inside info, PCG is becoming more exclusive and paranoid.
+According to informants with inside info, PCG is becoming not only more abusive but more exclusive and paranoid.

 By D. M. Williams